canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 var bestOfAll = movies.Where(movie => movie.Rating > 4.5);
 ```

-**Which LINQ syntax should you use?
-Prefer the syntax used in your current codebase.** If our code uses extension methods on `IEnumerable`, let's continue to do that.
+We can use any of the two!
+But let's favor the syntax used in the codebase we're working with.
+If our code uses extension methods on `IEnumerable`, let's continue to do that.

-But, there is one advantage of using query syntax over extension methods.
-We can create intermediate variables with the `let` keyword.
+But there is one advantage of using query syntax over extension methods: we can create intermediate variables with the `let` keyword.

 ### Find large files on the Desktop folder